-In addition to operating world class venues the National Exhibition Centre (NEC), Genting Arena and the Vox Conference Centre (situated within Resorts World Birmingham) in Solihull, the Group also operates the International Convention Centre (ICC) and Arena Birmingham (formerly the Barclaycard Arena) in Birmingham city centre.
+In addition to operating world class venues the National Exhibition Centre (NEC), Resorts World Arena (formerly the Genting Arena) and the Vox Conference Centre (situated within Resorts World Birmingham) in Solihull, the Group also operates the International Convention Centre (ICC) and Arena Birmingham (formerly the Barclaycard Arena) in Birmingham city centre.
 It also manages a range of support services - a national ticketing agency, The Ticket Factory; hospitality brand, Amplify; and award winning caterer, Amadeus.Download Factsheet

 CHIEF OPERATING OFFICER

 John joined the NEC Group in September 2003 as Group Finance Director and was promoted to Chief Operating Officer in January 2006.

 His role encompasses Finance, Procurement, Group Operations, IT, Health & Safety, HR, Marketing, Legal and Property.
 John’s business highlights include a successful deal which saw LDC, the private equity arm of Lloyds Banking Group, acquire the NEC Group from Birmingham City Council for £307 million in May 2015.
 The deal brought the NEC Group into private ownership for the first time and marked the start of an exciting new chapter for the Group with a partner who can help it realise its ambitions.Download Factsheet